Exclusive painting offer - Limited until 2nd November 2025

 Likely less maintenance and repairs in the short-term due to the boat's new condition and warranty provided by the dealer.

 Potentially more frequent maintenance and repairs due to the boat's older condition.
+Higher risk of equipment and parts failing due to their age.

 Warranty